- Face masks for acne scars are intended to minimize the appearance of facial scarring caused by acne.

 - Malic acid

-Drying ingredients like salicylic acid shouldn’t be left on the skin for long, though, and are best used as spot treatments on small areas.
+However, ingredients such as salicylic acid can irritate and dry the skin and are therefore best used as spot treatments on small areas of skin.

-Best Face Mask for Acne Scars in Specific Skin Types
+Best Face Mask for Acne Scars for Specific Skin Types

 Darker skin tone

-When treating acne and acne scars in people with a darker skin tone, some specific issues should be taken into consideration.
+For those with darker skin, some specific issues should be taken into consideration.
 Retinoids, in particular, can remove melanin from the skin.
-However, some darker-skinned people may have a reaction called post-inflammatory hyperpigmentation (PIH), which could actually worsen the appearance of existing acne scars.
-Retinoids should be used with caution, and at low concentrations.
+However, some darker-skinned people may have a reaction called postinflammatory hyperpigmentation (PIH), which could actually worsen the appearance of existing acne scars.
+Retinoids should therefore be used with caution, and at low concentrations.

-If you have dark skin, you may choose to focus on peel-off masks that gently exfoliate, as well as charcoal, clay, gel, or cream masks that moisturize and smooth the skin.
-Avoid covering your face in ingredients that may worsen hyperpigmentation.
+For optimal results, you may choose peel-off masks that gently exfoliate, as well as charcoal, clay, gel, or cream masks that contain argan oil or hyaluronic acid to moisturize and smooth the skin.
+Avoid skin-lightening ingredients such as lemon, vitamin C and aloe vera.

 Natural Face Mask Ingredients for Acne Scars

-Natural ingredients that can be found in the kitchen are commonly recommended for DIY face masks, combined with honey, yogurt, or aloe vera as a base.
+DIY face masks are commonly made with natural ingredients that can be found in your kitchen.
+These include honey, yogurt and aloe vera.
 Some natural ingredients have nourishing, skin-rejuvenating ingredients, while others can be irritating to skin.

 Proceed with caution and always patch-test a small area of skin before you apply any new product or natural ingredient to your face.

-Powdered turmeric can be mixed with other mask ingredients like honey or yogurt and applied to the skin to combat both acne and acne scarring.
+Powdered turmeric can be combined with other mask ingredients such as honey or yogurt and applied to the skin to combat both acne and acne scarring.
 Its active ingredient, curcumin, is anti-inflammatory and antibacterial.

 Use caution when applying turmeric to your face, particularly if you have a light skin tone.
 Turmeric powder is bright orange and can stain your skin.